-Since 2008, the Cross Part Collaborative (CPC) has supported quality improvement among HIV providers funded by the Ryan White HIV/AIDS Program.
-In 2016, the CHPC Quality and Performance Measures team took on the role of the CPC.
+Since 2008, the Cross Part Collaborative has supported quality improvement among HIV providers funded by the Ryan White HIV/AIDS Program.
+In 2016, the CHPC Quality and Performance Measures (QPM) Team took on the role of the Cross Part Collaborative.

 The Figure to the right is from the Agency for Healthcare Research and Quality’s Health Literacy Universal Precautions Toolkit (2nd edition).

-Below are downloadable presentations from CPC webinars and additional quality improvement resources from the National Quality Center.
+Below are downloadable presentations from the Quality Summit, QPM webinars and additional quality improvement resources from the Center for Quality Improvement and Innovation (formerly the National Quality Center).